Skip to content

 Recycled-paper fibre, borate-treated, blown in as one seamless blanket with no gaps and no joins.
 We don’t resell someone else’s product.
 We make our cellulose in Tiaro and pump it into your roof ourselves.
 Cooler in summer, warmer in winter, and it lasts the life of the house.

 After 40 years on the tools, it’s the only insulation I’d put in my own mum’s ceiling.
-Here’s exactly what it is, how we install it, and the honest answers to the worries you’ve probably read about.
+Here’s exactly what it is, how we install it, and straight answers to the worries you’ve probably read about.

 Australian-made since 1986